 I fastened the mandala on the ring by using yarn strings.
 After that, I started to crochet around the ring by using single crochet (US)/double crochet (UK).

 In the end I am super happy with the result!
 The mandala hangs above our bed.
 Meanwhile, I already started my next project, which is also a mandala!
 I’m sure many will follow.
-If you have any questions, please leave a reply below or send me an e-mail at email@example.com!
+If you have any questions, please send me an e-mail at email@example.com!